joshtenorio/joshtenorio.github.io/content/posts/battlesnakesummer21.md

 ---
 title: "Battlesnake Summer League 2021 Reflections"
-date: 2021-08-01T19:49:07-07:00
+date: 2021-08-04T19:49:07-07:00
-draft: true
+draft: false
 ---

 Earlier this summer, I learned of a programming competition called [Battlesnake](https://play.battlesnake.com/).
-Having acquired a lot of free time after the end of my first year of college, I entered a battlesnake into their summer league and took the opportunity to learn Go.
+Having acquired a lot of free time after the end of my first year of college, I entered a battlesnake into their summer league competition and took the opportunity to learn Go.

 ![img](/posts/img/battlesnake-su21-0.PNG)